Wathek-beji/CI-CD-Project/README.md

 # ci_project
-This project was created to test and apply Continuous Integration concepts
+This project was created to test and apply Continuous Integration concepts.